Opposed Application

 It is not disputed that the

-contracts en masse
+en masse citing

-citing viability and re-organisation as its reasons.
-In its letter
+viability and re-organisation as its reasons.

-contracts offered were separate contracts from the contracts sought
+separate contracts from the contracts sought to be terminated.
+This

-to be terminated.
-This is more evident in that the “new”
+is more evident in that the “new” contracts would replace the

-advised that they would serve three months notice.
-If it was intended
+they would serve three months notice.

-required to serve notice.
+to serve notice.

 I am satisfied that the actions